Blue Mistflower

 Highlights

 At the end of the summer, pollinators need food to help their migration journeys or to help get ready for hibernation.
 Enter late-blooming native plants, like Blue Mistflower.
-Blue Mistflower has clumps of tiny pom-pom flowers in the late summer/fall.
+Blue Mistflower puts out umbrella-like clusters of tiny pom-pom flowers in the late summer/fall.
 They like sun to part sun and get tall: 3-4 feet.
-Blue Mistflower can spread quickly, but keeping it under control in the spring helps control its spread.
-Read how to plant Blue Mistflower, below.
+Blue Mistflower can spread quickly and has a reputation for being “aggressive,” but getting it controlled in the spring helps keep it in check.
+Scroll on for planting tips.

 Conoclinium coelestinum

-Blue Mistflower's flowers look like they have tiny eyelashes in the fall
+Blue Mistflower's flowers look like they have tiny eyelashes in the late summer into fall

 Dig Deeper